A quick guide to import Indian Government Open Data to Google Sheets:

 Now that we’ve got the key, what’s next?
 Well, we need to find the path to the rack where the item of interest is kept.
 Wait a minute.
 We still haven’t considered yet what to import.
 No big deal.
 Let us import the female labour force participation rate for the latest available data.

-Step 3: Fetching the API URL
+Step 3: Choose the API endpoint

 Navigate to APIs and search for female labour force participation rate.
 And click the relevant result.